Mission

 Early assessment and intervention

-Our team of teachers, Family Support Clinicians, and family child care providers are skilled at identifying concerns and working with parents/guardians to address issues.
+Our team of teachers and Family Support Clinicians are skilled at identifying concerns and working with parents/guardians to address issues.

 Academic enrichment